ianmseddy/Caribou_Demography_MetaAnalysis/readme.txt

 I also think searching for individual ranges might be fruitful (I tried this with Chilcotin, which is presently absent from our database, and almost immediately found a report by some consultants with usable demographic data).
 In hindsight, this would be a great co-op project.

+Caribou_DemographicData_Worksheets.xlsx - Excel file used for the original lit review - I separated the sheets into CSVs inside the 'Data' folder
+Caribou_LandTrendR_R.Rproj  - the R project
+CaribouStudyAreas.kmz - I saved the range polygons as KMZs for Google Earth, but it might be missing a few (e.g. Mahoney_Buchans). data/ - this contains the demographic data, Range_Polygon_Data.csv, as well as lit review notes and some one-off worksheets used to populate the Range Polygon data.
+GIS/ - stores all the GIS data I used - lots of temp files for digitizing, like Provincial lakes and roads, that I gitignored.
+It also houses the CE layers used in the analysis
+Misc_Cleanup.R - Dealt with some basic data cleaning and standardization of demographic parameters.
+Doesn't need to be run again, but it could be automated. outputs/ - Contains the LandTrendR outputs (Caribou_LandTrendR_Results) and the geospatial analysis result (Caribou_Range_Disturbance_Summary.csv).
+This will eventually be joined with Range_Polygon_Data.csv on the PolygonID column to link CE with demographic variables postProcessing.R - this ran teh